 Incentives are not intended to influence consumer decisions on fuel sources.

-- Get bids from several solar trade ally contractors.
+1. Get proposals from several Energy Trust solar trade ally contractors.

-- Sign a net-metering agreement with your electric utility if system is net-metered.
-Your contractor will help you obtain the form.
+4. Sign a net metering agreement with your electric utility.
+Your contractor will provide the form.

-- Submit the IRS Business Energy Investment Tax Credit Form 3468 with your federal tax return.
+7. Claim your federal energy tax credit when you file your taxes.
+Complete the IRS Business Energy Investment Tax Credit Form and submit it with your federal tax return.